Ferdinand Porsche: Military vehicles

+After the war

 In November 1945, Porsche was asked to continue the design of the Volkswagen in France and to move the factory equipment there as part of war reparations.
-Whilst in France, Porsche was also asked to consult on the design/manufacture of the upcoming Renault 4CV, which led to serious conflict with the recently appointed head of Renault, the former resistance hero, Pierre Lefaucheux.
+Whilst in France, Porsche was also asked to consult on the design/manufacture of the upcoming Renault 4CV, which led to a serious conflict with the recently appointed head of Renault, the former resistance hero, Pierre Lefaucheux.
 Differences within the French government and objections from the French automotive industry put a halt to the Volkswagen project before it had even begun.
-On 15 December 1945, French authorities arrested Porsche, Anton Piëch, and Ferry Porsche as war criminals, under rightful suspicion of collaboration as personal friends of the former fuhrer.
-While Ferry was freed after 6 months, Ferdinand and Anton were imprisoned first in Baden-Baden and then in Paris and Dijon.
+On 15 December 1945, French authorities arrested Porsche, Anton Piëch, and Ferry Porsche as war criminals.
+While Ferry was freed after six months, Ferdinand and Anton were imprisoned first in Baden-Baden and then in Paris and Dijon.

-While his father was in captivity, Ferry worked diligently to keep the company in business; and developing a business for the repair of automobiles, water pumps, and winches.
+While his father was in captivity, Ferry worked diligently to keep the company in business, developing a division for the repair of automobiles, water pumps, and winches.
 A contract with Piero Dusio was completed for a Grand Prix motor racing car, the Type 360 Cisitalia.
 The innovative 4WD design never raced.

-The legal circumstances of Piëch and Porsche's imprisonment and trial could be largely apportioned to Ferdinand Porsche's contribution to his country's war effort and personal friendship with Hitler.
-In the Porsche family's own account, the affair was a thinly veiled attempt at extorting money and forcing them to collaborate with Renault.
-But the family was deceptive about the use of forced labor and the size of their wartime operation.
+The legal basis of Piëch and Porsche's imprisonment was principally Ferdinand Porsche's contribution to his country's war effort and personal friendship with Hitler.
+In the Porsche family's own account, the affair was a thinly veiled attempt at extorting money and forcing them to collaborate with Renault; at the same time, the family was deceptive about the use of forced labor and the size of their wartime operation.
 It was later shown that approximately 300 forced laborers were employed, including Poles and Russians.
-During the war, it was common practice for German factories of this size (about 1000 workers) to use what was essentially slave labor, often with Slavic prisoners of war, who were frequently worked to death.
+During the war, it was common practice for German factories of this size (about 1,000 workers) to use what was essentially slave labor, often with Slavic prisoners of war, who were frequently worked to death.
 The post-war French government required a payment of one million francs, variously described as ransom or bail, for the release of Piëch and Porsche.
 Initially unable to obtain this amount of money, the family eventually raised it through their contract with Cisitalia.
 During a trial, witnesses were brought forward to testify that no French prisoners had been imported to work at the plant.

-In addition to its work with Cisitalia, the company also started work on a new design, the Porsche 356, the first car to carry the Porsche brand name.
-The company then was located in Gmünd in Carinthia, where they had relocated from Stuttgart to avoid Allied bombing.
+In addition to its work with Cisitalia, the company also started on a new design, the Porsche 356, the first car to carry the Porsche brand name.
+The company had relocated from Stuttgart to Gmünd in Carinthia to avoid Allied bombing.
 The company started manufacturing the Porsche 356 in an old saw mill in Gmünd.
-They made only 49 cars, which were built entirely by hand.
+The Gmünd factory made only 49 cars, entirely by hand.